Dominique-Engine/dominique-native/README.md

 ## Requirements

 - Python: for GLAD generation
-- Vulkan SDK: to use vulkan during rendering, if not present need to be disabled in cmake
+- :warning: ~~Vulkan SDK~~: to use vulkan during rendering, if not present need to be disabled in cmake
-- Directx SDK: to use directx during rendering, if not present need to be disabled in cmake(and some kind of disabling for complie sdl without directx support, it appears sdl on windows tries to compile to use directx by default)
+- :warning: ~~Directx SDK~~: to use directx during rendering, if not present need to be disabled in cmake(and some kind of disabling for complie sdl without directx support, it appears sdl on windows tries to compile to use directx by default)

 ## Issues